etm-vy/arias-manga/README.md

 # arias-manga
 Manga on NodeJS with Express and Mongo

-# THe Steps I followed
+# The Steps I followed
 I worked on this using the softwares:
 * VSCode
 * Postman